emmt/ygsl/README.md

    $ ./configure --help
    ````

-   To compile in a **different build directory**, say BUILD_DIR, create the
+   To compile in a **different build directory**, say `$BUILD_DIR`, create the
    build directory, go to the build directory, and run the configuration
-   script:
+   script from there:
    ````
    $ mkdir -p $BUILD_DIR
    $ cd $BUILD_DIR
    $ $SRC_DIR/configure
    ````
-   where `$SRC_DIR` is the path to the source directory of the plug-in
+   where `$SRC_DIR` is the path to the source directory of the software
    code.
 To see the configuration options, call:
    ````
    $ $SRC_DIR/configure --help
    ````

-4. Compile the code:
+4. Compile the software:
    ````
    $ make
    ````

-4. Install the plug-in in Yorick directories:
+5. Install the software in Yorick directories:
    ````
    $ make install
    ````